0xGG/welcome-notebook/enUS/README.md

 On desktop computers and android devices, I would suggest you to try [crossnote](https://crossnote.app) on **Chrome**.
 You can also create `Shortcut` to add it to your home screen (`Menu (top right corner) -> More tools -> Create shortcut...`).

 On iOS devices (iPhone and iPad), I would suggest you to try [crossnote](https://crossnote.app) on **Safari** and add the webpage to home screen. ([How to create website shortcuts on iPhone and iPad](https://www.igeeksblog.com/how-to-create-website-shortcuts-on-iphone-ipad/)).
+>🐞 However, the iOS will sometimes kill unactive background tasks, so running Crossnote in background sometimes has trouble.
+I haven't found any solutions...

 ## ⚗️ Functionalities
 - 🤩 Write your favorite notes in markdown.
 See [basic markdown syntaxes](/demo/markdown.md).